abogartz/typescript-amd-gulp-example/README.md

 * [Gulp](http://gulpjs.com/)
 * [Typescript Definition Manager](https://github.com/DefinitelyTyped/tsd)

-#How does it work?
+##How does it work?
 So here's where I landed.
 One of the main gripes about using RequireJS is the need for shims and keeping an updated config file for `r.js`.
 However, in Typescript this isn't an issue.
 You can simply load `require.js` and have Typescript use a declaration file and everything just works.
 If you use the Typescript Definition Manager, it's even easier.
 And bundling the code can be done using Gulp.
 This method requires no configuration file at all and bundles the code in just a few seconds.
 The only downside to this approach is the need for using `require.js` in your final code and adding its file size, but `require.js` isn't actually that big and if it saves you time that could be spent working, it's well worth it.
 I'm assuming you know how to write and compile Typescript, but for this to work, you have to set up your IDE to compile the Typescript files using the `--module amd` flag.
-As an example, do recompile the class "A" included in this repo, run `tsc A.ts --module amd` and you should end up with A.js.
+As an example, to recompile the class "A" included in this repo, run `tsc A.ts --module amd` and you should end up with A.js.
 If you run `tsc --removeComments --sourcemap A.ts --module amd`  it will generate source maps which work with Phpstorm.

 ##What about adding in a bunch of vendor files to my index.html file?